 Let’s say there were many challenges.
 Writing and having it edited was a wonderful experience.
 I encountered many challenges after that, but thankfully the Kindle version is available, and the paperback version will be available soon!

 How do you stay motivated in your business?

 Staying motivated can be difficult if you let it.
 I had to learn that.
-So, what I do is, I outline my objectives and create action plans for achieving it.
-I am accountable to my business mentor, and I have a coach who happens to be a good friend, so I trust her constructive criticisms and appreciate the support given.
-My mom has been an endless source of self-less love and a pillar of strength.
+So, I outline my objectives and create action plans for achieving them.
+I am accountable to my business mentor, and I have a coach who is a good friend, so I trust her constructive criticisms and appreciate the support given.
+My mom has been an endless source of selfless love and a pillar of strength.
 She has always supported me and never ceases to guide me.
 I never forget my why, and I pray and seek direction from God on how things should be done.
-At times, it’s as simple as, I need nature, because it’s peaceful and the ideas begin to flow, which gets me pumped or looking at other designers I admire.
+At times, it’s as simple as I need nature because it’s peaceful, and the ideas begin to flow, which gets me pumped or looking at other designers I admire.

 What do you do for self-care?

 Lol!
 Self–care always seems to be the one thing that suffers the most but is most needed.
 I have incorporated a scheduled pedicure on my monthly calendar, which starts this weekend, and now a little getaway for myself once every month.
 This could be anything, once it’s the alone time because I have two beautiful children and working mommies understand how that can be, so it’s needed.